RuterNo/adt-doc/docs/operational-api.md

 1. `vehicleId`, optional identifier of vehicle to which the service deviation applies.
 2. `delayMinutes`, number of minutes of expected delay, relative to planned arrival / departure time.
 3. `operatorExempt`,  flag indicating that operator is exempt from consequences of reported service deviation.
+    This is for internal use by PTO and PTA and is not used for travel information.

 ### Service Deviation - DELAY